krush62/KPix/README.md

 Extract the contents of the Linux tar.gz Package and run kpix to start the application.
 This version needs to have `libgtk-3-0`, `libblkid1` and `liblzma5` installed and for file/directory selection, `zenity`, `qarma` or `kdialog` is needed.

 ### Android
-Download the Android apk file and install it manually.
+Download the Android apk file and install it manually.\
+*Even though, the apk can be installed on any device with the minimum required Android version, the application is designed for tablets (preferably with a stylus).
+[The manifest file](android/app/src/main/AndroidManifest.xml) specifies the supported screen sizes and densities.*

 [//]: # (### macOS)
 [//]: # (### iOS/iPadOS)